-3 die when car hits 9 people in San Diego; driver in custody
+3 Die When Car Hits 9 People in San Diego; Driver in Custody

-SAN DIEGO (AP) — A driver lost control and veered onto a sidewalk Monday dotted with homeless tents in downtown San Diego, killing three people and injuring six others, police said.
+A driver lost control and veered onto a sidewalk Monday dotted with homeless tents in downtown San Diego, killing three people and injuring six others, including two who are hospitalized in critical condition, police said.

-“For whatever reason, (the driver) veered to the right, went up on the sidewalk, struck multiple pedestrians there and then came back on to the roadway,” Nisleit said.
-He offered “my deepest condolences,” to the families of those who died.
+“For whatever reason, (the driver) veered to the right, went up on the sidewalk, struck multiple pedestrians there and then came back on to the roadway,” Nisleit said, offering “my deepest condolences,” to the families of those who died.

 Three people died at the scene.
-Five of the six others who were injured were taken to hospitals, including two who were in critical condition, authorities said.
+Five of the six others who were injured were taken to hospitals, authorities said.

-On a typical weekday morning it is a busy area with students walking by, but classes have been online during the coronavirus pandemic.
-There also are a number of homeless tents lining the sidewalks in the area, including the sidewalk in the tunnel.
+On a typical weekday morning, the area is extremely busy, with students walking by, but classes have been online during the coronavirus pandemic.
+There are also a number of homeless tents lining the sidewalks in the area, including the sidewalk in the tunnel.

-The deadly crash highlights the inherent risks to the homeless population in California, where the tents and tarps of homeless people line not only downtown sidewalks but are near ramps where cars accelerate as they enter freeways.

-More than 150,000 people are homeless statewide.
-The number has increased during the coronavirus pandemic that has upended the economy.

-Nisleit said homeless people may have moved into the tunnel to get out of rain just before the car plowed through.
+Nisleit said homeless people may have moved into the tunnel to get out of the rain just before the car plowed through there.

 “I don’t know if people were sleeping or people were sitting there,” he said.